Prince Robert, Duke of Chartres

-Prince Robert, Duke of Chartres (Robert Philippe Louis Eugène Ferdinand; 9 November 1840 – 5 December 1910), was the son of Prince Ferdinand Philippe, Duke of Orléans, and thus, a grandson of King Louis-Philippe of France.
+Prince Robert, Duke of Chartres (Robert Philippe Louis Eugène Ferdinand; 9 November 1840 – 5 December 1910), was the son of Prince Ferdinand Philippe, Duke of Orléans, and thus, a grandson of King Louis Philippe I of France.
 He fought for the Union in the American Civil War, and then for France in the 1870 Franco-Prussian War.
-In 1863, he married his cousin Princess Françoise of Orléans, the daughter of François, Prince of Joinville.
+In 1863, he married his cousin Princess Françoise of Orléans, the daughter of François d'Orléans, Prince of Joinville.
 In 1886, he was exiled from France.